syaiful6/tapak/README.md

 > the API is not yet stable.
 Breaking changes may occur between releases.
 > Not recommended for production use at this time.

-Tapak is a web framework for OCaml 5, built on EIO (effect-based I/O).
+Tapak is a modern, type-safe, contract-first web framework for OCaml 5, built on EIO (effect-based I/O).

 ## Documentation